Book Creation Software

 Wavemaker is a free online app you can easily access with your Gmail account.
 It also has a sidebar where you can reorder chapters/scenes and cards to organize notes.
 You can also create a basic timeline for your novel.

 Wavemaker also has a 30-day Nanowrimo tool (National Novel Writing Month, held every November where writers try to write 50,000 words in a month).
 A great feature of this tool is that your word count is prominently visible at the top, which spurs you to meet your daily quota (if you thrive under such constraints!).
-And it's layed out in calendar form to help you develop a daily writing habit.
+And it's laid out in calendar form to help you develop a daily writing habit.
 Overall, an easy-to-use web tool.

 Self-Editing Online Tools